 In all, the performance felt like one of those weird, in-the-moment life circumstances that feels at once impossible long and horribly cut short.
-As the song ended, I clapped along with the crowd and my fellow Spree-temps and gave Tim a head nod and pretended to bow to the crowd to thank them even though, really, I was mostly just applauding myself for overcoming my own fears and my own facial hair misgivings.
+As the song ended, I clapped along with the crowd and my fellow Spree-temps, and then gave Tim a head nod and pretended to bow to the crowd to thank them even though, really, I was mostly just applauding myself for overcoming my own fears and my own facial hair misgivings.

 And that was it, pretty much.
-We turned to leave and guitarist Cory Helms shook my hand and told me I did well.
-I made eye contact with bassist Mark Pirro and he raised his hand and so did I and we shared one of the better high-fives I've shared in the past five or so years.
+We turned to leave, and guitarist Cory Helms shook my hand and told me I did well.
+I made eye contact with bassist Mark Pirro, and he raised his hand and so did I, and we shared one of the better high-fives I’ve shared in the past five or so years.
 Back with her fellow choir members, my friend Jennie Kelley waved me down and called me over and gave me a hug.

 “You did great!” she said.

-Once finally off-stage, I collected my thoughts and started guessing, on a scale of 1 to 10, how badly I'd just embarrassed myself.
-Even though I hadn't tripped, I was still settling on a number in the vicinity of a 9.5 when I overheard one of the Spree's handlers talking about George Gimarc, my fellow Spree-temp still standing on stage.
+Once finally off-stage, I collected my thoughts and started guessing, on a scale of 1 to 10, how badly I’d just embarrassed myself.
+Even though I hadn’t tripped, I was still settling on a number in the vicinity of a 9.5 when I overheard one of the Spree’s handlers talking about George Gimarc, my fellow momentary Spree-mate still standing on stage.